prajaktabhorde/prajakta-bhorde/README.md

 # 🚀 PrajaktaBhorde

-> *"Engineering is the art of directing the great sources of power in nature for the use and convenience of man."*
+> *"Engineering is the art of directing the great sources of power in nature for the use and convenience of Women."*
-> — **Sir M. Visvesvaraya**
+> — **Prajakta Bhorde**

 ---

 ## 👋 About
-**VisvesvarayaCode** is a Full-Stack Java development profile focused on enterprise-grade backend systems, database-driven apps, and dynamic frontends.
+**Prajakta Bhorde** is a Full-Stack Java development profile focused on enterprise-grade backend systems, database-driven apps, and dynamic frontends.
 Inspired by the engineering excellence of Sir M. Visvesvaraya, this repo showcases clean architecture, high-quality code, and production-minded solutions.

 ---